-There are several reasons for this, added Kimberley.
+There are several reasons for this, added Kimberly.

 Firstly, governments have responded with large economic stimulus packages.
 In Britain, we have had the furlough scheme, loans to support businesses and support for the self-employed.
 More recently, Rishi Sunak announced a further support package worth up to £30bn, which included measures to protect jobs, help younger workers and encourage spending.
 As long as governments continue to support the economy, many investors will be willing to look beyond adverse economic headlines.

 "Secondly, the medical news around coronavirus is a bit of a convoluted story, but one which does show promising signs for investors," she said.

 While the virus seems to be continuing to wreak havoc around the world with more cases and fatalities each day, the news appears to be reasonably positive on vaccine development and other treatments.
 If a vaccine is available for mass distribution in early 2021, life may return to normal sooner than expected.

 However, it’s not a foregone conclusion that the stock market surge will last.

 A second wave of coronavirus could require countries to implement stricter social distancing measures that would further dampen consumer spending.
 And there’s a chance that global finance ministers will not be able to extend the kind of economic support measures offered during the initial lockdown.